Capital Projects

 Learn about key Capital Projects being planned or under construction in Surrey.

-The City of Surrey is investing in several significant Capital Projects to meet the growing demands of residents.
+The City of Surrey is investing in significant Capital Projects as one of Canada's most vibrant, livable cities.

-Surrey's growing population will benefit from new and improved infrastructure including roads and utilities, as well as recreation facilities including arenas, sports fields, parks, and arts & culture amenities through Surrey Invests.
+Over the next five years, Surrey's growing population will benefit from new and improved infrastructure including roads and utilities, as well as recreation facilities including arenas, sports fields, parks, and arts & culture amenities.

 Read on for more information about upcoming Capital Projects.